Skip to content

 brew install fnm

-Now, add the following lines to your ~/.zshrc file:
+Now, add the following line to the end of your ~/.zshrc file:

 Terminal window